elizabethiles/elizabethiles.github.io/index.md

 I have been developing curriculum resources to help undergraduate students engage with the cognitive aspect of doing science since 2022.

-If you are interesed in hearing my experience or wish to discuss curriculum and/or cognitive development, please reach out via the [contact](###Contact) address below.
+If you are interesed in hearing my experience or wish to discuss curriculum and/or cognitive development, please reach out via the [Contact](##Contact) address below.
 I also have peer-reviewed publications in this area listed [here](./reference-list.html).

 * * *